rollins-cms/mat310-spr20/syllabus.md

 * Sprint 6: Turing Machines, Computability, Limits of Computation
 * Sprint 7: Recursion, Recursive Definitions

+## Final Exam
+This course **will** have a final exam.
+It will be **April 30, 8-10am**.
+This time and date is set by the College and is not changeable.
+Do not make plans to leave campus before the final exam.
+Should you miss the exam, you will be required to submit documentation of the emergency circumstances which required you to miss the exam.

 ## What I Expect of You:
 * Devote a minimum of 8 hours a week outside of class time
 * Tell me when you're struggling and give me the chance to help you.